MorsGames/wFSM/README.md

 - destroy

 It's only tested on Windows, and it currently does NOT work on HTML5.
 I wish I knew why.
 It also comes with an example project that will teach you the basics.

-It's licensed under **GNU LGPLv3**.
+This project is licensed under **GNU LGPLv3**.
 Please give credit if used, otherwise I might cry.

 If you have any questions, you can ask them on itc.io. https://mors-games.itch.io/walrusfsm